 My father Robert (who is not a slob) built me a puppet theatre and eventually I started doing puppet shows around the city.
 My mother helped with scheduling the shows, making the scenery, and assisted with performing some characters.
 It didn't take long before she was bitten by the puppet bug too.
 My father also helped by operating the sound equipment and constructing any additional staging that we needed.
 Our first couple of shows were quite rough and amateurish, so I've skipped over them on this list.
 We kept at it of course, and got quite better!
 Our first truly professional show was "The Three Billy Goats"...

-The Three Billy Goats: This puppet show was performed in the late 1980's to the mid 1990's at libraries, community centres, and regional fairs.
-Along with Bruno the Dog, these are the first puppets that I built out of fake fur fabric.
+The Three Billy Goats This puppet show was performed in the late 1980's to the mid 1990's at libraries, community centers, and regional fairs.
+Along with Bruno the Dog, these are the first puppets that I built out of store bought fake fur fabric.
 Ramsey the Ram (top left) was the first puppet that I made out of carved sponge.
 The other puppets shown above are Nanny Goat and Billy Goat with Ned the Nasty Troll.

-A Christmas Wish: This was performed from around 1990to the early 2000's at churches, community centres and corporation events.
+A Christmas Wish This was performed from around 1990 to the early 2000's at churches, community centers and corporation events.
 This was the second of three Christmas shows.
 The first was "The Phantom's Christmas" in the late 1980's which featured my first puppet character named Rob the Slob, then came "The Christmas Wish", and last we did "The Case of the Snowman Toppler" which featured a full cast including Tyler the Bear, Mousie Mousie, Bruno the Dog and Gordon the Sea Monster.

 Here I am after the show with my brother Steven who did the voices for two of the main characters.

 Here is a rare photo showing where my puppets lived in between puppet shows... in our basement.
 This picture was taken during the late 1980s or early 1990's during my teenage years.
 By this point my puppets had physically taken over parts of the house.
 I'm truly blessed to have parents who not only encouraged my creativity, they also condoned having sections of their house look like this!
 They put up with having puppets ever encroaching on their living space just so that I could explore my passion for puppetry.
-As funny as this picture is, it brings tears of happiness to my eyes because for me it shows how much my parents love me.
+As funny and cluttered looking as this picture is, it gives me warm fuzzies because for me it shows how much my parents love me.
 My parents are amazing!

 I created Gordon the Sea Monster in 1990 and he quickly became my main character.

-I've posted more about him on another page of this blog, Gordon the Sea Monster and Me.
+I've posted more about him on the Gordon the Sea Monster and Me page of this blog.

-Pirate Mice: The first puppet show that I created for Gordon the Sea Monster in the early 1990's was "The Pirate Mice".
+Pirate Mice The first puppet show that I created for Gordon the Sea Monster in the early 1990's was "The Pirate Mice".
 Along with Mousie Mousie and her brother Peter Mouse the show featured a pirate named Captain Spatula who became Gordon's nemesis.
 I had built Captain Spatula in the late 1980s before I made Gordon, so this was the first time that they were paired up together.
 My mother and I liked thinking of funny pirate expressions for the Captain to say, such as "Blubberin' Blowfish!" or "Sufferin' Seahorse!".
 When Captain thinks someone is less intelligent than he is or has made a foolish mistake, he calls them a "Bumblin' Barnacle"!
-Mr. Fishy, seen above, was originally made for a puppet show based on "The Three Billy Goats".
+Mr. Fishy was originally made for "The Three Billy Goats" puppet show, shown earlier above.
 Gordon and Fishy teamed up for the first time in "The Pirate Mice" and have been best friends ever since!

-Jack and the Beanstalk: Mounted in the early 1990's and performed until the late 1990's, and again in 2014.
-Shown above is Jack's mother, Jack (Jeremy), and the Harp, as the giant comes down the beanstalk.
+Jack and the Beanstalk Mounted in the early 1990's and performed until the late 1990's, and again in 2014.
+Shown above is Jack's mother, Jack (who was actually one of my main puppet characters named Jeremy), and the Harp, as the giant comes down the beanstalk.
 I staged the puppets like this just for the photo, so this isn't exactly how the live show was presented.
 My mother Peggy made and painted all of the scenery, as well as Jack's beanstalk chopping axe.
 Above and below are some publicity photos for the Jack and the Beanstalk show.

 I love this publicity photo with Jeremy and I climbing the beanstalk!
-It's so silly!!! :)
+It's kinda silly!!! :)

 The moment that I had arrived at the Eugene O'Neil Centre Jane Henson walked by me and went inside.
 I had no idea that she would be there.
 It took some measure of control not to geek-out right on the spot!
 During the conference she graciously signed my copy of Jim Henson the Works.
 Later she gave me a copy of The Art of the Muppets, which she had brought with her to the conference to use during her presentation about Jim Henson.
 Amazing!
 At the end of the week all the puppeteers presented the skits that they had created during the conference.
 I didn't realize that I was supposed to get tickets for my parents to attend.
 When Ms. Henson found out that I couldn't get tickets because they were sold out, she was appalled and leaned right through the ticket booth window opening to discuss the situation with the attendant.
 A moment later everything had been taken care of and I had two tickets on the house, courtesy of Jane Henson!